Toward First-Principles Multi-Messenger Predictions: Coupling Nuclear Networks with GR Radiation-MHD in {\tt Gmunu}: Application example: CCSNe in 1D

 where the energy density $\varepsilon_\mathrm{exp}$ is defined as

 Here, $u_t = W(- \alpha + \beta_i v^i )$, $v_r$ is the radial velocity, and

 is the specific enthalpy including only the thermal internal energy.
 In this expression, $\epsilon$ is the specific internal energy, and $\epsilon_0$ is the corresponding zero-point obtained for the same rest-mass density and electron fraction but at zero temperature~\citep{2020PhRvD.102l3015B, 2025ApJ...978L..38C}.
 By construction, $\varepsilon_\mathrm{exp}>0$ corresponds to the Bernoulli criterion for unbound material.\footnote{ Strictly speaking, the Bernoulli criterion is not the only possible definition of unbound matter, and can differ from more conservative approaches that account for long-term binding to the proto-neutron star.
 Nevertheless, it remains the standard diagnostic in CCSN studies and facilitates direct comparison across different works.} In the Newtonian limit, equation~\eqref{eq:eps_exp} reduces to the commonly used diagnostic explosion energy in Newtonian CCSN simulations, where the gravitational binding energy is encoded in $u_t$.
-The mass accretion rate at radius $r$ is computed as